Out nowThe Citation EconomyBuy on Amazon →

 Salesloft is one of the most recognised names in sales engagement.
 They have over 5,000 G2 reviews, a market-leading product, and thousands of enterprise customers.
 When buyers ask an AI to recommend a sales engagement platform, you'd expect them to dominate the response.

-That's not an "invisible" score.
-It's an underperforming one.
-Salesloft scores the same as a mid-market productivity tool with a fraction of their enterprise presence.
-Given their brand equity, they should be in the 75–80 range.
-The gap between what they could score and what they do score has a specific cause.
+That gap isn't an "invisible" problem; it's an under-built one.
+Given their brand equity, the fundamentals should be in the 75–80 range.
+The gap between what they could score and what they do has a specific cause — and it's the same reason AI cites Outreach's content with more specificity than Salesloft's.

 Salesloft's Citation Readiness score is 66 — genuinely strong.
 This reflects their G2 review volume, press coverage, and brand recognition across the sales tech ecosystem.
 AI models know what Salesloft is.
-They can cite it.
+They can cite it — and, as the measured #3 position shows, they do.

 The problem shows up in the technical and structural layers.